silabs-DenverL/BG22_FAE_Virtual_Training/Accelerometer_adding.md

 Download and install [Simplicity Studio v5](https://www.silabs.com/products/development-tools/software/simplicity-studio) if it is not already installed.
 Be sure to update to have *GSDK* 3.1.x and *Bluetooth Stack* installed.

 ### Connect your Hardware
 Attach the EFR32BG22 Thunderboard kit to the PC with Simplicity Studio installed by using a USB cable (not a charging cable).
-Connecting between the PC host USB port to the J-link USB port (USB micro) on the kit.
+Connecting between the PC host USB port and the J-link USB port (USB micro) on the kit.

 ![USB JLink](/images/GettingStarted_USB_JLink.png)